 - Fully Fermented Tea ( More than 80% fermentation) – Teas with more than 80% of fermentation are considered fully fermented.
 They are dark reddish in color and sweet smell.
 Black Tea comes under this category.

-Figure shows difference between green and black tea processing and its influence on the final polyphenol content.
+The figure shows the difference between green and black tea processing and its influence on the final polyphenol content.

 **EGCG – Epigallocatechin -3 gallate, EGC – Egallocatechin, ECG – Epicatechin – 3 – gallate, EC – Epicatechin